Siusan MacKenzie

 Director - Board Chair

-Tony was appointed Victoria’s first Inspector-General for Emergency Management in July 2014, Tony works closely with emergency management sector partners, and the community to strengthen Victoria’s emergency management arrangements, and enhance community safety.
-For 41 years he has worked in intelligence, security and emergency/crisis management performing senior operational functions in a number of Victorian emergency service organisations before moving to senior crisis coordination and policy positions.
-Tony has held several senior roles in both state and federal government including four years in the role of Director-General, Emergency Management Australia.
-He holds Graduate and Post Graduate qualifications in Management, Health Science, Emergency Management, and Public Administration and is a graduate of the Australia and New Zealand School of Government, Victorian Leadership Development Centre, and Victorian Leadership Academy.
+For 44 years he has worked in intelligence, security and emergency/crisis management spending 9 years in the Australian Defence Force before moving into the emergency services/management sector.
+He has performed senior operational functions in a number of Victorian emergency service organisations before moving to senior crisis coordination and policy positions.
+Tony has held a number of senior roles in both state and federal government including 4 years in the national role of Director-General, Emergency Management Australia.

 Deb Martindale